MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-are-calling-plans-in-office-365/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md

 - For service numbers outside of the United States, please [download](http://download.microsoft.com/download/6/A/7/6A7CFADC-30FD-4033-BCD6-1E027DAD2336/New Phone Number Request for all countries except the U.S. %28Service numbers%29 (v.1) (en.US).pdf) and fill out the form then [send it to us](mailto:ptneu@microsoft.com).

 ## Requests for new user numbers
-For user (also called subscriber) numbers, if you want to see about getting numbers that aren't available in the **Skype for Business admin center** or if your are porting numbers over to Office 365, you can find the forms below.
+For user (also called subscriber) numbers, if you want to see about getting numbers that aren't available in the **Skype for Business admin center** or if your are porting numbers over to Office 365, you can [find the forms below](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md#select-your-country-or-region-to-find-available-downloadable-forms).

 ## Request forms for new user or service numbers

 Sometimes (depending on your country/region) you won't be able to get your new numbers using the **Skype for Business admin center**, or you will need specific phone numbers or area codes.
 If so, you will need to download a form and send it back to us.
 Our service desk will take it from there and let you know about progress or your order.

-Select a country or region from the list below to find the form you need.
+Select a country or region from the [list below](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md#select-your-country-or-region-to-find-available-downloadable-forms) to find the form you need.

 > [!IMPORTANT]
 > In **Belgium, Ireland, Germany, and the Netherlands**, you can't get phone new phone numbers using the **Skype for Business admin center**; you have to download and fill out the form send it to us.

 ## Letters of Authorization (LOAs) for transferring numbers

 A **Letter of Authorization (LOA)** gives us permission to request, on your behalf, transferring the existing number(s) from a different service provider in case of a dispute.
 Use an LOA if you have service numbers for audio conferencing bridges, auto attendants, or other service numbers, toll-free phone numbers, or have more than 999 user (subscriber) phone numbers that you need to transfer to Skype for Business (or if you don't want to use the **Local Number Porting wizard**).
-You must [Manually submit a custom service request](manually-submit-a-custom-service-request.md) with the LOA to get phone numbers transferred from your current service provider.
+You must [manually submit a custom service request](../../what-are-calling-plans-in-office-365/manually-submit-a-custom-service-request.md) with the LOA to get phone numbers transferred from your current service provider.

 Select a country or region from the list below to find the LOA form you need.